-So this Friday March 3, our friends at Remezcla are collaborating with Latino USA on a special one-hour episode about Latinos, Latin Americans and film.
-One of the show’s audio stories is going to focus on the art (or comedy?) of dubbing English-language films into Spanish.
+So our friends at Remezcla collaborated with Latino USA on a special one-hour episode about Latinos, Latin Americans and film.
+One of the show’s audio stories focuses on the art (or comedy?) of dubbing English-language films into Spanish.
 The producers and editors of the episode have had some pretty engaging conversations about dubbing in general, and while there might be one or two examples where a Spanish-language version outshines its English-language counterpart (see this one, which wasn’t dubbed), I am of the school that when it came to dubbing in Spanish when I was growing up in the 1970s and 1980s, the results always made me cringe.

 Here are five examples from my childhood that I found again as we were discussing this episode.
 And yes, they still freak me out.